Siv3rn/article-for-frontend_mentor/README.md

-This-is-my code for front-end mentor
+# This-is-my code for front-end mentor
+IDK if this correct or not and doesn't use javascript